dds-bridge/dds/dds.md

 </tbody>
 </table>
 `SolveAllChunks` is an alias for SolveAllChunksPBN; don’t use it.

-`SolveAllBoards` is an alias for SolveAllChunksPBN with a chunkSize of 1;
+`SolveAllBoards` used to be an alias for SolveAllChunksPBN with a chunkSize of 1; however this has been changed in v2.8, and we now recommend only to use SolveAllBoards and not the chunk functions any more; explanation follows.
-don’t use it.

 The SolveAll* functions invoke SolveBoard several times in parallel in multiple threads, rather than sequentially in a single thread.
 This increases execution speed.
 Up to 200 boards are permitted per call.

 It is important to understand the parallelism and the concept of a chunk.

 If the chunk size is 1, then each of the threads starts out with a single board.
 If there are four threads, then boards 0, 1, 2 and 3 are initially solved.
 If thread 2 is finished first, it gets the next available board, in this case board 4.
 Perhaps this is a particularly easy board, so thread 2 also finishes this board before any other thread completes.
 Thread 2 then also gets board 5, and so on.
 This continues until all boards have been solved.
 In the end, three of the threads will be waiting for the last thread to finish, which causes a bit of inefficiency.

 The transposition table in a given thread (see SolveBoard) is generally not reused between board 2, 4 and 5 in thread 2.
 This only happens if SolveBoard itself determines that the boards are suspiciously similar.
 If the chunk size is 2, then initially thread 0 gets boards 0 and 1, thread 1 gets boards 2 and 3, thread 2 gets boards 4 and 5, and thread 3 gets boards 6 and 7.
 When a thread is finished, it gets two new boards in one go, for instance boards 8 and 9.
 The transposition table in a given thread is reused within a chunk.

 No matter what the chunk size is, the boards are solved in parallel.
-But if the user knows that boards are grouped in chunks of 2 or 10, it is possible to force the DD solver to use this knowledge.
-Here are some examples:
+If the user knows that boards are grouped in chunks of 2 or 10, it is possible to force the DD solver to use this knowledge.
+However, this is rather limiting on the user, as the alignment must remain perfect throughout the batch.

-* The same board is played at two tables of a team match.
-* A board is played at 10 tables in a pairs tournament.
-* The trump suit is the same, and there are very minor differences in the rest.
-The simulation aims to find out which hand is best as declarer.
-But CalcAllTables can be a more convenient alternative for this.
-Note that the alignment must remain perfect throughout the whole function call: If the chunk size is 2, then a board with an even number and the following board must be very similar.
-This must be the case even if the board is passed out at one table, or played in the same contract.
+SolveAllBoards now detects repetitions automatically within a batch, whether or not the hands are evenly arranged and whether or not the duplicates are next to each other.
+This is more flexible and transparent to the user, and the overhead is negligible.
+Therefore, use SolveAllBoards!

 <table>
 <thead>